EvertonTomalok/python-image-resize-service-sample/README.md

 - `make setup-dev`

+# Running local
-# Script for Resizing New Channel Images
+## Script for Resizing New Channel Images

 ## How to Schedule a CRON JOB